Manhattan, New York Weather

 Regional context

-Similar climates: New York, NY, Brooklyn, NY, Queens, NY, Bronx, NY, Buffalo, NY.
+Similar climates: New York, NY, Bronx, NY, Queens, NY, Brooklyn, NY, Pelham Manor, NY.

 Naturalist notes